 This definition highlights the holistic aspect of sexual health that remains one of the central challenges of sexual and reproductive health initiatives amongst the youth in general.
 Our findings are important because even though it appeared that participants wanted to engage in sex at the time, young people may harbour feelings of regret and feel used, bad, worried, unstable, stressed, exposed, confused, afraid and unsafe after some sexual encounters.
 Hence it is pertinent to emphasise that in interventions with young people they should be armed with knowledge before deciding to engage in sex.
 It would appear that when youth make an informed decision to engage in sex this may ameliorate negative feelings and they report feeling secured in their relationships, courageous, good, determined and confident.
 Our findings suggest that excitement around sex might be one factor that receives little attention but is important in highlighting risky sex among young people.
 Here, as elsewhere, participants’ perceived vulnerability of contracting HIV seemed rather low, as deduced from, a) the casual nature of sexual encounters and, b) the surprise expressed when educated about sexual health by participants during the group sessions(MacPhail and Campbell 2000).
 Moreover, risky behaviour is likely to be a function of “social identities” rather than of one’s own independent decision-making(Beeker, Guenther-Grey, and Raj 1998, Kiguwa and Nduna Accepted).

 HIV and other STIs are a serious problem facing the young population and in as much as abstinence appears to be a sensible response, it is not the only option that young people consider.
 Peer and partner pressure and power dynamics impact on sexual practices and may have serious implications for condom negotiation (Heijden and Swartz 2014).
 Feeling obligation to have sex borders on forced sex and carries a risk for HIV infection because condoms may not be consistently used in encounters such as those described as “having sex to please a partner, partner paid for dinner, feeling obliged to give sex, having sex when drunk” and these could constitute situations of coercion.
-Similar kinds of pressures from partners to demonstrate commitment to and trust in the relationship are reported by heterosexual young wome(Jewkes et al. 2001, Varga and Makubalo 1996, Wood, Maforah, and Jewkes 1998).
+Similar kinds of pressures from partners to demonstrate commitment to and trust in the relationship are reported by heterosexual young women (Jewkes et al. 2001, Varga and Makubalo 1996, Wood, Maforah, and Jewkes 1998).
 Not much research has focused on similar dynamics of power within same-sex relationships and amongst young black same-sex couples (Renzetti 1997).
 However, some studies have indeed shown that forced sex practices occur in many same-sex relationships although these are often not documented due to social prejudice by most authorities(Pattavina et al. 2007, Turell 2000).
 Psychological aggression, that includes a range of behaviours that are used to hurt, coerce, control, and intimidate intimate partners, is a common and serious problem in the relationships of LGB individuals (Masona et al. 2014).
 It was also evident here.